Gavince1803/PlaylistIntel/README.md

 - 🎵 **Dashboard**: View and manage all your playlists in one place
 - 🟠 **Mixed Playlist Detection**: Identify and split mixed playlists
-- 🆕 **Create Playlists**: Start new playlists from scratch or from existing ones

 - 🔄 **Import from Spotify**: Connect your Spotify account and import playlists
 - 🔍 **Search & Filter**: Quickly find playlists, songs, or artists
 - 🌙 **Dark Mode**: Automatic dark/light theme support